-Chinese manufacture has also introduce counterfeit instruments.
+Chinese manufacture has also introduced counterfeit instruments.
 If you find brand new Yanagisawa, Yamaha or Selmer instruments offered for a few hundred dollars, they are fake.

 It is probably wise to stick with the most prominent manufacturers: Selmer, Yamaha, Buffet, Jupiter, Yanagisawa, Trevor James, etc. These companies have consistently produced instruments of a good standard.

 If you want a cheaper instrument, you can still get a good quality one second hand.
-We try to stop a few instruments that are good quality, but cost less.
+We try to stock a few instruments that are good quality, but cost less.

 Trevor James, Jupiter, Yamaha, Gemeinhardt, Pearl